lucee/extension-image/README.md

 ## Image Format Support

-- WEBP support is readonly, unless a commerical plugin is used
+- WEBP support is readonly, unless a Commercial Image Library is used

-Dump opt `imageFormats(true)` (v2 only) to see which formats / codecs are loaded and available
+Dump out `imageFormats( true )` (v2 only) to see which formats / codecs are loaded and available

 ## Twelve Monkeys